binipringle/crim-outline/index.md

 - Burglary second degree – breaking and entering with intent to steal – YES, you can apply felony murder to this
 - Child abuse of assaultive nature? – NO, because assault is an integral part of the felony

+<p style="margin-left:7%; margin-right:10%;"><b>People v.
+Smith (California 1984)</b> (woman assaulted her two-year old daughter by hitting her when the daughter wouldn't listen; as a result of injuries daughter died in hospital)</p>

+<p style="margin-left:7%; margin-right:10%;"><b>Rule:</b> Under California law, a felony that is assaultive in nature cannot serve as the basis of a felony-murder charge unless the felony was committed with an independent felonious purpose.</p>

+<p style="margin-left:7%; margin-right:10%;"><b>Ireland case:</b> Don't know what this is! </p>

 ## Res gestae doctrine

-**Factors for determining whether the killing occurred during the course of the felony:** Time, distance, and the causal relation between the felony and the killing.
+**Res Gestae doctrine rule:** Following the res gestae doctrine for determining whether the killing occurred during the course of a felony, the courts must look at time, distance, and the causal relation between the felony and the killing.

-<p style="margin-left:7%; margin-right:10%;"><b>Hypo:</b> If prof K robs a bank and someone dies several days later in an accident he causes.
-If Prof K robs a bank and an hour later someone dies in an accident he causes.
-If he sees the police and is driving away and that’s when he had the accident.</p>

 Different jurisdictions take different approaches when the defendant did not actually do the killing.